discosat/csp_proc/docs/setup.md

 )
 ```

 Note that `csp_proc` is not a standalone library.
-The core part of the library depends on `libparam` and `libcsp`, while optional parts depend on `slash` and the FreeRTOS kernel or POSIX threads.
+The core part of the library depends on `libparam` and `libcsp`, while optional parts depend on `slash` and the FreeRTOS kernel or POSIX functionality.
 A reference setup can be found in the following [Dockerfile](https://github.com/discosat/csp_proc/blob/main/Dockerfile), which is the environment that's used to run the automated tests in the CI pipeline.

 ## Composition of the library
 The library has the following components:
 ### Core
 The core part of the library consists of the following files:
-- `proc_analyze.(h|c)`: Functions for analyzing procedures.
+- _Optional_ `proc_analyze.(h|c)`: Functions for analyzing procedures (Will automatically be included if runtime is enabled)
 - `proc_client.(h|c)`: Client-side functions, e.g. request to push procedure over CSP network.
+- `proc_mutex.h`: Mutex for controlling access to relevant data structures.
+	- `sync/proc_mutex_FreeRTOS.c`: FreeRTOS-specific mutex implementation.
+	- `sync/proc_mutex_POSIX.c`: POSIX-specific mutex implementation.
 - `proc_pack.(h|c)`: Functions for packing and unpacking procedures into CSP packets.
 - `proc_runtime.h`: Runtime interface as expected by the core library.
-- `proc_server.(h|c)`: Server-side functions, e.g. handling incoming procedure requests.
+- _Optional_`proc_server.(h|c)`: Server-side functions, e.g. handling incoming procedure requests (Will automatically be included if procedure storage is enabled)
-- `proc_store.(h|c)`: Functions for storing and retrieving procedures in a local procedure table.
+- `proc_store.h`: Functions for storing and retrieving procedures in a local procedure table.
 - `proc_types.h`: Procedure data type, including the procedure structure and the instruction structure.

+### Storage
+- _Optional_ `proc_store_dynamic.h`: Procedure storage using dynamic memory allocation.
+- _Optional_ `proc_store_static.h`: Procedure storage using static memory allocation.

 ### Runtime
 - _Optional_ `runtime/proc_runtime_FreeRTOS.c`: FreeRTOS-based runtime for `csp_proc`.